The Caine Mutiny (1954 film)

 The Caine Mutiny is a 1954 American military trial film directed by Edward Dmytryk, produced by Stanley Kramer, and starring Humphrey Bogart, José Ferrer, Van Johnson, Robert Francis, and Fred MacMurray.
-It is based on Herman Wouk’s Pulitzer Prize-winning 1951 novel of the same name.

-Set in the Pacific theatre of World War II, the film depicts the events on board a fictitious U.S. Navy destroyer-minesweeper and the subsequent court-martial of its executive officer for mutiny.
+It is based on Herman Wouk's Pulitzer Prize-winning 1951 novel of the same name.
+Set in the Pacific theatre of World War II, the film depicts the events on board a U.S. Navy destroyer-minesweeper and the subsequent court-martial of its executive officer for mutiny.

-The film was well-received by critics and was the second highest-grossing film in the United States in 1954.
+The film was released by Columbia Pictures on June 24, 1954.
+It was well-received by critics and was the second highest-grossing film in the United States in 1954.
+At the 27th Academy Awards, the film was nominated for seven Oscars, including Best Picture, Best Adapted Screenplay, Best Actor for Humphrey Bogart.
+Edward Dmytryk was nominated for a Directors Guild of America Award.

 Plot

-During World War II, newly commissioned Ensign Willis Seward "Willie" Keith reports to the minesweeper USS Caine, commanded by Lieutenant Commander William De Vriess, also meeting the executive officer (XO), Lieutenant Stephen Maryk, and the communications officer, Lieutenant Thomas Keefer.
-De Vriess, popular with the men but disliked by Keith, is relieved by Lieutenant Commander Queeg.
-Keith is freshly out of college and officer candidate school and is courting May Wynn, who is not approved by his mother.
-Maryk is a career officer and Keefer is an aspiring novelist.

-Queeg attempts to instill strict discipline on the Caine's lax crew, which makes him unpopular with the officers and men.
+During World War II, newly commissioned Ensign Willis Seward "Willie" Keith reports to the minesweeper USS Caine, where he meets career officer Lieutenant Stephen Maryk, the ship’s executive officer, and aspiring novelist and communications officer Lieutenant Thomas Keefer.
+Soon after, Lieutenant Commander Philip Francis Queeg is assigned command of the Caine.
+The eccentric Queeg instills strict discipline on the lax crew, making him unpopular with them, but admired by Keith.

-After a day of gunnery target towing, Queeg orders a turn to head back to Pearl Harbor, but distracts himself by berating Keith and Keefer over a crewman's appearance.
-Ignoring the helmsman's repeated warnings, he allows the Caine to turn in a full circle and cut the towline, setting the target adrift.
+During a gunnery target towing exercise, Queeg is distracted berating Keith and Keefer over a crewman’s appearance, resulting in the ship steering over and cutting the towline, setting the target adrift.
 Queeg tries to cover up the incident.

-During a shore leave, May breaks off her relationship with Keith after she asks him to essentially choose between her and his mother, and he makes the wrong choice.
-Keith returns to the ship for its next assignment.

 Assigned to escort a group of landing craft during an invasion of a small Pacific island, Queeg abandons his mission before he reaches the designated departure point, and instead orders the dropping of a yellow dye marker, leaving the landing craft to fend for themselves.
 Queeg asks his officers for their support, but they remain silent and nickname him "Old Yellowstain", which implies cowardice.

 Keefer, believing Queeg to be paranoid, encourages Maryk to consider relieving Queeg on the basis of mental incapacity under Article 184 of Navy Regulations.
 Though Maryk angrily rejects that possibility, he does begin keeping a medical log documenting the captain's behavior.